-The following is a summary of our long-term equity incentive programs in effect through December 31, 2006.
-In 2007 new equity awards were granted and unvested outstanding equity awards were modified as further described below under "Subsequent Compensation Actions".
+The following is a summary of our long-term equity incentive programs in effect through December 31, 2007.

-We have adopted the Restated 1992 Stock Option Plan (or 1992 Plan), the 1998 Equity Participation Plan (or 1998 Plan), the 2004 Stock Option Plan and the 2004 Restricted Stock Plan under which awards may be granted including stock options (incentive or non-qualified), stock appreciation rights, restricted stock, deferred stock and dividend equivalents.
-We reserved 1,400,000 shares of common stock for issuance under the 1992 Plan, 500,000 shares for issuance under the 1998 Plan, 500,000 shares for issuance under the 2004 Stock Option Plan and 100,000 shares for issuance under the 2004 Restricted Stock Plan.
+We have adopted the Restated 1992 Stock Option Plan (the "1992 Plan"), the 1998 Plan, The 2004 Stock Option Plan and The 2004 Restricted Stock Plan under which awards may be granted including stock options (incentive or non-qualified), stock appreciation rights, restricted common stock, deferred stock and dividend equivalents.
+We reserved 1,400,000 shares of common stock for issuance under the 1992 Plan, 500,000 shares for issuance under the 1992 Plan, 500,000 shares for issuance under the 1998 Plan, 500,000 shares for issuance under The 2004 Stock Option Plan and 100,000 shares for issuance under the 1992 Plan, 48 of April 10, 2008, 0; 9,350; 265,500 and 0 shares were available for grant under the 1992 Plan, the 1998 Plan, The 2004 Stock Option Plan and the 2004 Restricted Stock Plan, respectively.
 All plans are administered by the Compensation Committee which sets the terms and provisions of the awards granted under the plans.
-Incentive stock options, stock appreciation rights, restricted stock, deferred stock and dividend equivalents may only be awarded to officers and other full-time employees to promote our long-term performance and specifically, to retain and motivate senior management to achieve a sustained increase in stockholder value.
-Non-qualified stock options, stock appreciation rights, restricted stock, deferred stock and dividend equivalents may be awarded to non-employee directors, officers, other employees, consultants and other key persons who provide services to us.
+Incentive stock options, stock appreciation rights, restricted common stock, deferred stock and dividend equivalents may only be awarded to officers and other full-time employees to promote our long-term performance and specifically, to retain and motivate senior management to achieve a sustained increase in stockholder value.
+Non-qualified stock options, stock appreciation rights, restricted common stock, deferred stock and dividend equivalents may be awarded to non-employee directors, officers, other employees, consultants and other key persons who provide services to us.
 The Compensation Committee reviews and evaluates the overall compensation package of the executive officers and determines the awards based on our overall performance and the individual performance of the executive officers.